 Chapter 8: Australia, a Unique Case?

-The author’s great achievement is having created an impressive database containing detailed information on war amongst Australian Aborigines between 1803 and 1951.
+Did Australian Aboriginal peoples ﬁght each other?
+This question arises in the context of a ﬁerce debate over whether hunter-gatherer societies practised warfare or not.
+Darmangeat’s book is an important contribution towards answering this question.
+The author’s great achievement is having created an impressive database containing detailed information on war amongst Australian Aboriginal peoples between 1803 and 1951....
 Darmangeat’s study is an important step forward in studying violence and warfare among hunter-gatherers.

 This is the first comprehensive study of the literature on the roles of collective violence in classical Aboriginal Australia. . . .
 Justice and Warfare in Aboriginal Australia makes a most useful addition to the anthropological literature on Australian society as it was before conquest by the British Empire.
 The nature of that society has recently come under considerable social media debate and public discussion in Australia.
 This book is thus a very timely contribution to our understanding of the past.